In the continuing (and always riveting) series about Moving to Sweden comes: Moving to Sweden – Finding a Place to Live, which has now been updated!

 Start looking now.
 Seriously.
 It’s going to take you a while.
 If you even have the slightest inkling that you would like to move to Sweden start looking for housing now.
 Note that if you are looking to buy a house or apartment you are definitely talking to the wrong person.
 I’m a renter for right now.
 Because I am a free soul.
 I don’t want to be tied down.
 I want to explore.
 (I just tapped into my inner hippie… mostly I just don’t know where I want to live and don’t have enough money anyway.)
 And living in Sweden doesn’t come cheap.
 Stockholm is one of the most expensive cities in the world.

 The rental market in Sweden is a bit different.
 There are various contracts you might find available.
 There is the first hand contract, which is like seeing a unicorn, that is to say, rare.
 At least in Stockholm.
 And then there is the ubiquitous second hand contract.
 This is where someone who is lucky enough to have a first hand contract decides to rent out their apartment.
 This is where you have the chance to swoop in.
 And finally, student housing.
 Which is also hard to come by but generally cheap with decent living conditions.
-Of course you have to be a student.
+Of course, you have to be a student.
+Or at least know a student willing to rent to you under the table.

 Housing in Stockholm especially is rough.
 Renting is hard to come by.
 Waiting in line for a first hand contract can take about 15 years.
 I am not kidding.
 Honestly, your best bet is to know someone.
 If you don’t know someone start scouring the internet.